barichardson/3D-prints/LSI 9305-24i fan shroud/README.md

 # LSI 9305-24i fan shroud

 Fan shroud for LSI 9305-24i compatible with Noctua NF-A4x10 and NF-A4x20.
-NF-A4x20 is recommended if you have room since it will stick out an additional 10mm.
+NF-A4x20 is recommended if you have room but it will stick out an additional 10mm.

 The cutout for the fan is a tight fit to allow for installation without any fasteners.